 Advantages of Artificial Intelligence in Healthcare for an Improved Future

-The healthcare AI market is projected to grow at a 39.4% CAGR to more than $10 billion in worldwide revenue by 2024.
+The healthcare AI market is projected to grow at a 34.9% to 48.0% CAGR in the next five years.
 And with good reason...

 Artificial intelligence offers a number of advantages when exploring the healthcare landscape.
 It promises innovation in the healthcare system for a better future.

 Let's go back and address a few of those fears from earlier:

 - Not necessarily - they will complement them.
 AI technology can assist doctors in making better data-driven decisions.